arimorty/floatingsearchview/README.md

 ```

 2. Add a FloatingSearchView to your view hierarchy, and make sure that it takes
-   up the full width and height of the screen.
+   up the full width and height of the screen

-3. Listen to query changes and provide suggestion items that implement SearchSuggestion.
+3. Listen to query changes and provide suggestion items that implement SearchSuggestion

 <b>Example</b>: